Idrae/Towers_Of_The_Wild-1.15.2/README.md

 # Welcome To the Towers Of The Wild Mod Source code !
-This mod uses Minecraft Forge, and is licensed under MIT License
+This mod uses Minecraft Forge, and is licensed under MIT License.